Advising

 Apply for Graduation

-At this stage of your education, you already should have established a good working relationship with your geology adviser, as well as with other geology professors, so don’t be afraid to ask for help from one or more of them.
+At this stage of your education, you already should have established a good working relationship with your geology advisor, as well as with other geology professors, so don’t be afraid to ask for help from one or more of them.
 Ask them to read or edit your applications, cover letter, and resume, they’ll be happy to help!

 Graduating

 Your time at UWO will fly by!
-But when it’s time for you to move on to a full-time career, don’t cut ties with the Geology Department!
+But when it’s time for you to move on to a full-time career, don’t cut ties with the Geology program!
 We love staying connected to our alumni.
 Keep us informed of your whereabouts and your career.
 Come see us when you are in town, connect with us at professional meetings, and attend the Geology Alumni Reception at Homecoming.
-When you are established, consider donating to one of the many departmental scholarships so future students enjoy the same opportunities you have.
+When you are established, consider donating to one of the many Geology scholarships so future students enjoy the same opportunities you have.
 It is our hope that you continue to stay invested in your UWO Geology family, wherever life takes you!

 Benjamin Hallett